 The best way to display designs together and see how they adapt to different screen resolutions is to use the ‘Preview’ feature.
 The preview button is placed above your breakpoint tabs.

 In the preview mode, you can switch between different resolutions manually – just click the drop down near the sitemap at the right top corner of the preview.
-You can also enable ‘Auto set breakpoints’ mode is enabled by default and it helps to simulate how your design adapts to different browser sizes.
+The ‘Auto set breakpoints’ mode is enabled by default and it helps to simulate how your design adapts to different browser sizes.

 Obviously, if you’re designing a mobile app, you can open the preview link on your mobile device without any trouble and test it in a “natural environment”.
 You can also install the UXPin Mirror on your iOS or Android device and scan a QR code to open the prototype.

 If you decide you don’t need a particular breakpoint, you can remove it.
 Just click the tab with your breakpoint.
 In the right panel, you’ll see its name and a trash icon next to it.
 But be careful — once you delete a breakpoint, it will be deleted from all pages of your prototype.